leaflabs/libmaple/docs/source/language-index.rst

 This is the index of Maple's :ref:`language reference
 <language-lang-docs>` documentation.
 The "Maple API" column provides
 API references for documented libmaple functionality.
-The "C++ for Maple"..  pages are adaptations of the Arduino C++ documentation to the
-..
-Maple, and are intended as a minimal reference/refresher for
-.. programmers familiar with the Arduino language.
+The "C++ for Maple" pages are intended as a minimal reference/refresher for programmers familiar with the Arduino language.

 .. _index-language-index-cpp:
 .. _index-language-index-api: